locationtech/udig-platform/docs/user/en/Working with Decorations.rst

 Working with Decorations
 ########################

-You can add different types of Map :doc:`Decorator` s to maps.
+You can add different types of Map :doc:`/concepts/Decorator` s to maps.

 .. toctree::
    :maxdepth: 1